davidtso1219/davidtso1219/README.md

 My name is **Hao-Ting Tso**, but I go by **David**.
 I am interested in various fields of computer science such as full-stack development, machine learning, blockchain technology, and bioinformatic.
 I also have several hobbies such as playing basketball and waching movies.

-- 🔭 I’m currently working on [personal portfolio.](https://davidtso.com)
+- 🔭 I’m currently working on [my personal portfolio.](https://davidtso.com)
 - 🌱 I’m currently learning web development.
 - 😄 Pronouns: He / Him
 - 📫 How to reach me: davidtso1219@gmail.com